Supplied homepage artwork with the article title over mountains and cloud

 Geoffrey de Havilland had an intense interest in natural history, particularly entomology, and named many of his aircraft after insects.
 The Dragonfly’s fuselage was a monocoque shell of fabric covered pre-formed plywood with a cantilevered undercarriage and welded steel engine bearers.
 The two Gypsy Major engines drove twin-bladed wooden propellers.

-This Dragonfly had some potentially serious technical issues relating to carburettor icing in one engine and an inability to stay aloft on one engine particularly at high altitude.
 When it left Christchurch the aircraft had been overloaded, with considerably more fuel than permitted.
 It had earlier been equipped with a Magnetic Compass however Chadwick had replaced that with a Radio Compass, a move later criticized by some engineers and pilots.
 One said that the new Radio Compass had limited range and in mountainous country would be virtually useless.
 Another said that to not take a Magnetic Compass while flying in the mountains was - “beyond dangerous and stacking the odds up really high as you never knew when you might need it”.
-Some who knew the aircraft well, later expressed the opinion that it had been an underpowered aircraft totally unsuitable for mountain flying.

 Chadwick

-Chadwick himself described the New Zealand alps as the trickiest he’d found anywhere in the world, and said that there had been several occasions when he found himself fully committed in shocking weather.
+Chadwick firstly trained in the RAF as an aeronautical engineer though in 1941 he commenced some flight training.
+He came to New Zealand in the early 1950’s, looking for opportunity.
+By the time of his disappearance Chadwick had had an extensive flying career, not only in New Zealand.
+He had carried out over 150 tourist trips from Christchurch to Milford return and was an ex-RAF Squadron Leader and a very experienced pilot.
+Chadwick was also ambitious.
+He’d once told an American interviewer that he had hopes of building a nation-wide tourism airline in New Zealand.
+Chadwick described the New Zealand alps as the trickiest he’d found anywhere in the world and said that there had been several occasions when he found himself fully committed in shocking weather.
 In a conversation with a fellow pilot, Chadwick mentioned some flying episodes that his colleague thought would have been hair-raising.
 Chadwick talked about how his passengers just didn’t know the risks he took for them.
-He described how he was once forced during a flight to Milford to make a difficult landing in Queenstown after being in cloud and running seriously low on fuel with ice coming off the propellers, knocking holes in his aircraft.
+He described how he was once forced during a flight to Milford to make a difficult landing in Queenstown after being in cloud and running seriously low on fuel, with ice coming off the propellers knocking holes in his aircraft.
 Chadwick was observed after that flight as being in such a state that he could not hold a cup of tea.
-His nerves were completely shot and he spoke in a fatalistic way about how he expected to be killed on these flights.
+His nerves were completely shot and he spoke in a fatalistic way about how he expected to one day be killed on these flights.

+Chadwick had been described as having an adventurous spirit.
+One person who knew his flying well thought he was a little foolhardy.
+Following the disappearance someone else who knew him well said that he thought Chadwick and his southern flights in the Dragonfly had been an accident waiting to happen.
+One pilot thought Chadwick a likeable chap but who's style of flying led him to believe that Chadwick was not a safe pilot and definitely not an alpine pilot.
 These were thoughts on Chadwick by some of the people who knew him well professionally and are only mentioned here as being, perhaps, relevant to what might have happened to Chadwick and his four passengers.
-Beyond that though, Chadwick deserves to be remembered for his courage, entrepreneurship, and huge contribution alongside his friend and fellow Brit pilot Brian Waugh, in pioneering a new era in New Zealand aviation tourism.
+Beyond that though, Chadwick deserves to be remembered for his courage, entrepreneurship, and huge contribution alongside his friend and fellow Brit pilot Brian Waugh in pioneering a new era in New Zealand aviation tourism.

-The West Coast/East Coast debate
+West Coast/East Coast Debate

-Reports & Observations 1962 to 1972
+Reports & Observations 1962 to 2004

 Mt Aspiring Station - 1962

+Mt Aspiring Station is an historic farm property situated at the confluence of the East and West branches of the Matukituki River, with both branches originating from tributary streams running from six glaciers surrounding Mt Aspiring.
+The Station has been farmed by the Aspinall family for over 100 years.
+In 1957 they voluntarily surrendered 50,000 acres (20,235 hectares) of their station to the Crown, to help form what is now Mount Aspiring National Park.
 Several people at the property who were familiar with routine aircraft activity around Aspiring, including Phyllis Aspinall, reported clearly hearing an aircraft around noon on the day of the disappearance, circling for 10 minutes high in or above thunderous cloud.
-On that day in February 1962, and at that time, there had been no known aircraft other than the possibility of the Dragonfly in that area.
-While never sighted, that aircraft was never heard or seen again, or otherwise accounted for, which consequently leaves the overwhelming thought that it perhaps never left the area.
+On that day in February 1962, and at that time, there had been no other known aircraft operating in that area.
+While never sighted, that aircraft was never heard or seen again, or otherwise accounted for, which consequently leaves the overwhelming thought that it perhaps never left the area

 Phyllis Aspinall - by phone in 90’s